 You can learn to improve your self-esteem and body image and start feeling good about who you are, the way you are.
 This article explores the connection between body image and the media and provides tools to promote a healthy, positive body image.

 Body Image And The Media Are Closely Related

-Many studies have been conducted that show the more time we spend viewing the media, the higher the chance that we will experience low self-esteem.
-One study found that boys that felt pressure and were concerned about their weight were more likely to struggle with depression, drug use, and drinking.
+Many studies have shown that the more time we spend viewing media, the higher the chance we'll experience low self-esteem.
+One study found that boys who felt pressure about their weight were more likely to have depression and engage in drug use or binge drinking.

 The Impact Of Social Media

-How To Avoid Low Self-Esteem From Issues With Body Image And The Media
+How To Avoid Low Self-Esteem and Body Image From Social Media

 Limit Exposure To The Media

 Research shows a link between body image and the media, and it may negatively impact your self-esteem.
 Therefore, you may want to limit your exposure.

 Consider taking breaks from social media.
 Give yourself time away so you aren't constantly exposed to content that might impact your body image.
 If you have to, you can uninstall social media apps for a while so that it’s not as easy to check them.
 You can install apps that set limits on your phone for your chosen social media apps.
 These often automatically close the social media app after 10 minutes, 30 minutes, or whatever time limit you choose.